Salt cell accumulates limescale and hard mineral deposits if it’s not cleaned periodically. Find out How to Clean Salt Cell with Vinegar below!

 - First, switch off the salt cell and unplug it from the power source.

 - Now, detach the cell for further inspection.
-If you find mineral deposits on its filters having a white, dry, and flaky appearance, then proceed to the next step.
+If you find mineral deposits on its filters having a white, dry, and flaky appearance, proceed to the next step.
 Otherwise, put it back on and check it after a month.

 - Next, close one side of the salt cell (cord side) with a cap.